 Our methodology is simple: Always ask why.

-Four marketing campaigns every SaaS company should implement
+Four essential B2B marketing campaigns for SaaS

 Different campaigns require different strategies and tactics to meet your audience where they are.
 You need to have a deep understanding of your target audience’s pain before developing a campaign around that pain.
 The more focused, the better.

 For example, a pain like siloed departments and poor cross-department communication that a specific enterprise organization might have would require a very targeted ABM email campaign with incredibly personalized messaging that speaks to those pains.

 You can address more general pains such as targeting users of a competitor by hitting anywhere those users might be—email, socials, paid ads, LinkedIn.
 This will help you achieve your marketing goals.

 Listen to your audience and then dig a little deeper.

 1. Nurture campaigns

 The first campaign you need is a campaign that caters to your existing customers.
 If someone signs up for your product—free or paid, doesn't matter—you need to be constantly nurturing those people.
 Communicate with them.
 Offer them new ideas, new content.
 By giving you their information, these people meant to tell you, “I want to be kept in touch.”
 Update them on what you do, on new things about your product they can learn, and on how to best use your product.
 Treat this with great respect and attention.

 The second most important campaign is a referral program.
 Make it easy for existing customers to share their excitement with their friends, family, and peers.
 Get happy customers to share the news and to help sign up more people for your product.